balab2020/js-functional-programming/README.md

 ```javascript
 const sqrtNumbers = numbers.map(Math.sqrt);
 ```
-map creates new array from input array by using given function.
+Array.prototype.map creates new array from input array by using given function.

-Continue to learn about more in MDN as suggested earlier.
+I hope, we got fair understanding with javascript API to process the collection.
+We should be able to understand when to use map, reduce, filter..etc to keep modules simple.

+Let get started thinking make functions to replace operators, comparators..etc